Safari Stables Project

 Camp out under the stars on overnight horseback safaris

+The reserve the scene for the ideal riding ground.
+With no large predators roaming around and an abundance of plains game wandering the savannah grasslands, you will have the unique opportunity to get up-close to some incredible wildlife species, including giraffe, zebra, kudu, impala and wildebeest, in a safe environment.
 Whilst some horse experience is helpful on this project, it is not necessary.
 We will take those not confident with horses through a gentle training process until they are comfortable with basics, like catching, haltering, tacking up and riding our calmer horses.
 We hope that by the time you leave you will be happy to join in all the management and riding activities.

-Those with horse experience will be allowed to assist or lead some activities, such as schooling horses, safari rides, fitness training, riding lessons and wildlife counts on horseback.
+Those with horse experience will be allowed to assist or lead activities, such as schooling horses, safari rides, fitness training, riding lessons and wildlife counts on horseback.
 All riders will have chances to learn the game of polo-crosse and during the competition season (May-August) you can join competitions.
 Competent riders may be able to play in local or international competitions which are also held at the park on the specially designed polo-crosse field.

 In the Saddle